Rayan-El-Manssouri/sivV2/README.md

 <h3 align="center">siv V2</h3>

 <p align="center">
-  Faites vos déclaration de véhicule avec notre site web siv !
-Gagnez du temps et de l'efficacité !
+  Make your vehicle declaration with our SIV website!
+Save time and increase efficiency!
 </p>

 # Siv V2

-Siv est un gestionnaire de déclarations de véhicules.
-Créé en 2022, le projet est actuellement à sa deuxième version, qui optimise la sécurité et l'intuitivité.
-Le but de Siv est de faciliter les déclarations (d'achat, de cession et d'immatriculation).
+SIV is a vehicle declaration manager.
+Created in 2022, the project is currently in its second version, which optimizes security and ease of use.
+The goal of SIV is to make declaration of purchase, transfer, and registration easier.

 ### Structure

-- ```/public``` : contient les composants des interfaces des pages web.
+- ```/public``` : Contains the components of web page interfaces.
-- ```/private/bdd``` : gestion de la base de données.
+- ```/private/bdd``` : Database management.
-- ```/private/formulairePersonne``` : formulaire pour l'utilisateur.
+- ```/private/formulairePersonne``` : User form.
-- ```/private/GestionSession``` : gestion du compte sur la machine.
+- ```/private/GestionSession``` : Account management on the machine.
-- ```/private/javascript``` : tout les fichiers JavaScript.
+- ```/private/javascript``` : All JavaScript files.
-- ```/private/src``` : toutes les images.
+- ```/private/src``` : All images.
-- ```/private/style``` : tout les fichiers CSS.
+- ```/private/style``` : All CSS files..

 ## Installation du projet

-Dépendances :
+Dependencies :
 - Apache
 - PHP
 - MySQL
 - PhpMyAdmin
 - spipu/html2pdf

-Veuillez à ajouter un premier utilisateur dans PhpMyAdmin.
+Please ensure to add a first user in PhpMyAdmin.

-# Installer vendor
+# Install vendor

-Pour pouvoir installer le projet il vous faudras installer composer est le fichier spipu qui
+In order to install the project, you will need to install Composer and the spipu file which contains

-contient html2pdf.
+html2pdf.

 Documentation : https://github.com/spipu/html2pdf

-# Secrutiter section
+# Security section

-## Version supporter
+## Supporter version

-Toute les version de php suporter.
+All versions of php supported.

 | Version | Supported          |
 | ------- | ------------------ |